stirera/d-chimer_v1/README.md

 Using the d-chimer BLASTx version provided here requires a two ways BLASTx.

 The solutions are :
-- ousers can create such database or a similar one according to their needs.
+- users can create such database or a similar one according to their needs.

 - or change the code (*call_blast_and_filter* method in *d-chimer_methods.py* file).
 The corresponding “yaml” configuration file have to be changed accordingly (see *****section 3.3***** ).